The humanitarian situation in Nagorno-Karabakh

 to be put in place to protect the rights of the Armenians of this

-region including those who have sought refuge outside the country,
+region, including those who have sought refuge outside the country,

-of Europe can provide to this process, including expertise on minority
+Europe can provide to this process, including expertise on minority

-issues and confidence building measures.
+issues and confidence-building measures.
 This process should doubtless

 include immediate measures to register and protect the property